The Legend of Zorro: Home media

 The film was released on DVD and VHS on January 31, 2006.
 It was later released on Blu-ray on December 11, 2007.
 A 4K UHD version was later released on August 22, 2023.

 Cancelled crossover sequel

 In June 2019, Quentin Tarantino had picked Jerrod Carmichael to co-write a film adaptation based on his crossover comic book series, Django/Zorro which was a crossover with Django Unchained.
 Tarantino and Jamie Foxx have both expressed interest in having Antonio Banderas reprise his role as Zorro from The Mask of Zorro and The Legend of Zorro in the film in addition to Foxx returning as Django Freeman.
 In a 2022 interview with GQ, Carmichael revealed that the film had been cancelled.
+In April 2026, the film reentered development with Brian Helgeland writing the screenplay.